stormblog/sircmpwn.github.io/_posts/2017-12-16-Firefox-is-on-a-slippery-slope.md

 advertisement in the form of browser extension was sideloaded into user browsers.
 Whoever is leading these decisions at Mozilla needs to be stopped.

 Here's a breakdown of what happened a few days ago.
-Mozilla and Fox Entertainment did a "collaboration" (read: promotion) for the TV show Mr. Robot.
+Mozilla and NBC Universal did a "collaboration" (read: promotion) for the TV show Mr. Robot.
 It involved sideloading a sketchy browser extension which will <strong style="display: inline-block; transform: scaleY(-1)">invert</strong> text that matches a list of Mr. Robot-related keywords like "fsociety", "robot", "undo",